leehwasu96/Cheongju-University-Camera/README.md

 # Commands for practicing OpenCV(Python) based on ROS.

-Note) that this practice was conducted in an Ubuntu 20.04 LTS and ROS(Robot Operating System) 1 Noetic environment.<br><br>
+Note: This practice was conducted in an Ubuntu 20.04 LTS and ROS(Robot Operating System) 1 Noetic environment.<br><br>

 To set up the project, follow these steps:<br><br>